Skip to main content

 (A) To be eligible for consideration for a matching grant, the agricultural easement proposed to be purchased shall be on agricultural land that meets all the following criteria:

-(1) The application property shall be valued, at the time the application is made, at its current agricultural use valuation for real estate tax purposes under section 5713.31 of the Revised Code, except that the homestead; wind energy-producing facilities, including windmills and wind turbines; bio-digesters; and/or other land uses as determined by the director need not be so valued.
+(1) The application property shall be valued, at the time the application is made, at the property's current agricultural use valuation for real estate tax purposes under section 5713.31 of the Revised Code, with the exception of the homestead; wind energy-producing facilities, including windmills and wind turbines; bio-digesters; and/or other land uses as determined by the director.

 (2) Application landowner must have fee simple title to the land.